Impact of octupole deformation on the nuclear electromagnetic response: Introduction

 To date, substantial experimental evidence supports permanent octupole deformation of even-even $^{224}\mathrm{Ra}$ and $^{226}\mathrm{Ra}$ isotopes \cite{Butler2020}.
 Additionally, a few more candidates for nuclei with permanent or vibrational octupole deformation have been identified \cite{Butler2020}.
-Meanwhile, global theoretical analyses using mean-field models -- such as Skyrme-HFB and relativistic Hartree-Bogoliubov (RHB) \cite{Cao2020, Agbemava2016}, and 3D Skyrme-Hartree-Fock (HF)+BCS \cite{Ebata2017} for even-even nuclei, as well as the recent Skyrme parametrization BSkG3, applied within the Skyrme-HFB framework on a 3D cubic mesh for even-even, odd-A, and odd-odd nuclei \cite{Grams2023} -- predict roughly a dozen or more nuclei with either static or vibrational octupole shapes, including those already confirmed experimentally.
+Meanwhile, global theoretical analyses using mean-field models -- such as Skyrme--HFB and relativistic Hartree--Bogoliubov (RHB) \cite{Cao2020, Agbemava2016}, and three-dimensional (3D) Skyrme--Hartree--Fock (HF) + BCS \cite{Ebata2017} for even-even nuclei, as well as the recent Skyrme parametrization BSkG3, applied within the Skyrme--HFB framework on a 3D cubic mesh for even-even, odd-A, and odd-odd nuclei \cite{Grams2023} -- predict roughly a dozen or more nuclei with either static or vibrational octupole shapes, including those already confirmed experimentally.

 In the study of nuclear structure, the response of the nucleus to the electromagnetic field is a key observable.
 In this context, collective shape-vibrational excitations with electric multipole transitions appear at both low and high energies, associated with bound and resonance states of the nucleus \cite{Bohr1975, Ring1980}.
 At low energies, collective shape-vibrational excitations around the nuclear equilibrium shape may arise, standing out from single-particle excitations because of their larger reduced transition strengths.
 Collective high-energy excitations can likewise be described as vibrations around the equilibrium shape.
 In contrast to low-energy excitations, their spectrum typically shows a high density of states with a continuous character, providing a clear signature of collectivity.
 Because of their strong collectivity, resonance characteristics can be used to constrain and test descriptions of nuclear matter, as they correlate with its bulk properties \cite{Roca-Maza2018}.